 For specific security threat information with regards to Amsterdam, see our: Amsterdam Travel Advice.

 Young females and individuals who are travelling solo should be aware of the possibility of having their drinks spiked in Amsterdam’s clubs or bars.
 Take basic precautions to avoid this, don’t leave your drink unattended and be wary of accepting drinks from strangers.
 If you believe you have been the victim of a spiked drink, seek medical help immediately and, if possible, inform the police.
 It is best to stay in small groups with people you trust, as this reduces the risk of someone spiking your drink.

 On the 31st of August 2018, a knife attack occurred at Amsterdam Central Station, in which two foreign tourists were severely injured.

-Pick pockets often operate in teams on the trains and trams to and from Schiphol airport and Central Station also especially tram routes 1, 2 and 5, between Central Station and the museum district.
+Pickpockets often operate in teams on the trains and trams to and from Schiphol airport and Central Station also, especially tram routes 1, 2 and 5, between Central Station and the museum district.
 Be cautious around all public transport hubs and don’t lose sight of your luggage or other valuables.
-Sleeping passengers make particularly easy targets for pick pockets, so avoid sleep if you are travelling by yourself.
+Sleeping passengers make particularly easy targets for pickpockets, so avoid sleeping if you are travelling by yourself.